 Favorite parts: Skunk whiskers!
 Cute baby skunk paws!
 All the skunk cuteness!
 Also the background; I’m working really really hard this year on making my backgrounds interesting.
 I just gave the smallest hint that there was grass behind the skunk’s log, and I don’t know, but I feel like it really helped the piece as a whole.

 Complicated parts: I thought this piece would be easy after doing the sloth yesterday. but no. The fur was either black or white, no real inbetween.
 To add dimension to the black, I had to erase, but trying to get enough dimension without it looking white was hard, and then adding some dimension to the white without it turning muddy looking was hard.
 I spent as much time doing the hair as I did everything else in the drawing combined!

 Other thoughts: As I was working on the skunk, I was wanting to turn him into a badger.
 I don’t necessarily have a thing for badgers, but they are the mascot for my Hogwarts house, the Hufflepuffs!
 So it got me thinking about doing a realistic picture of each animal for the Hogwarts houses and selling them as prints individually or as sets.
 I’m trying to break away from things like that, but at the same time, I think it would be awesome to have a set of drawings in my future movie room with the lion, badger, snake and eagle/raven as a subtle yet geeky way to decorate the space.
 Thoughts?

-Product availability: The original is available for purchase (contact me directly, I hope to be putting these on Etsy this upcoming week!), and prints will be coming.
+Product availability: The original is available for purchase in my Etsy store here, and prints will be coming.
 Notecards available by special request.

 Skunks: yay or nay?
 I say yay for cuteness, nay for the stinkiness!